carlduazo/css-framework/README.md

 # css-framework

-For compass compiler installation please follow the guide here http://compass-style.org/install/
+For compass SASS compiler installation please follow the guide here http://compass-style.org/install/

+or you can use other SASS compiler